What We Offer

 Our keynotes, trainings, and safe spaces are built on these findings and are regularly updated to reflect our growing understanding of the intersection of privilege, sexism, discrimination, allyship, and feminism.
 Our formats have proven to be of value for participants new to the topic as well as those who already bring prior experience or knowledge.

-An inspiring and activating introduction to the topic of male allyship.
+An inspiring and activating introduction to the topics of gender equality & male allyship.
 Suitable for audiences of various sizes and compositions.

 This keynote covers all the basics.
 We show why gender inequality remains one of the most pertinent topics of our time and what benefits await all of us in a more gender-equal world.
 We also dive into why so many men keep their distance from anything associated with the word "gender" and why they can and should become allies instead.
 We conclude by sharing some proven best practices for individuals and organizations on their path to allyship and inclusion.